 Two-step login provides an additional layer of security so that attackers can’t access protected systems using only your NetID password.
-It also prevents password guessing attacks from succeeding.
+It also prevents password-guessing attacks from succeeding.
 Two-step login helps keep your NetID, your personal information, and the College’s digital assets safe.

 How does two-step login work?